superbobry/consequence/README.md

-To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled insert size (strictly speaking the insert size varies from platform to platform and from run to run, so we use a currently available upper bound for paried-end reads -- **???**).
+To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled insert size (strictly speaking, the insert size varies from platform to platform and from run to run, so we use double maximum insert size, found in the latest 1000genomes [release] [5] -- **7000** base pairs).

+[5]: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/sequence.index

 #### Example